javascriptu/decks/decks/node-passport.md

 - Authentication middleware for Node.js.
 - Extremely flexible and modular
 - Passport can be easily dropped into any Connect/Express-based web app.
-#####.slide "Passport uses what are termed strategies to authenticate requests.
+> "Passport uses what are termed strategies to authenticate requests.
 Strategies range from verifying username and password credentials, delegated authentication using OAuth or federated authentication using OpenID." - passportjs.org
-- 40+ of these authentication strategies
-- Supports Single sign-on with OpenID and OAuth
-- Supports persistent sessions
-- Dynamic scope and permissions
-- Implement custom strategies
 ---

 ### Local Authentication Strategy